Puppy Vaccine Schedule: A Complete Owner’s Guide

 • Excessive drinking

-If your dog enjoys splashing around in lakes and rivers or sniffing about farms, the leptospirosis vaccine is probably a good idea.
-This vaccine helps protect your pup from risks during their outdoor escapades.
-Some hospitals may actually consider this vaccine a core vaccine in their vaccination protocol.
+If your dog enjoys splashing around in lakes and rivers or sniffing about farms, or if leptospirosis is known to be a problem in your area, the lepto vaccine is probably a good idea.
+This vaccine can help protect your pup from unseen risks during outdoor adventures.
+Some hospitals may actually consider this vaccine a core vaccine in their vaccination protocol, since the disease is more commonly reported these days.

 Borrelia burgdorferi

-Borrelia burgdorferi is the bacterium that causes Lyme disease.
-Lyme disease is transmitted through a tick bite, most commonly the deer tick.
+Borrelia burgdorferi is the bacteria that causes Lyme disease.
+As anyone who has been in the woods may know, this bacteria is transmitted through a tick’s bite, most commonly the deer tick.

-Lyme disease symptoms in dogs can be harder to detect than in humans, but they typically include:
+Lyme disease also poses a risk to humans, but it can be harder to detect in dogs.
+Symptoms in dogs typically include:

 • Fever